-This Suspension and Expulsion Policy has been established in order to promote learning, provide for the safety of students, staff, and visitors to SOCS and serve the best interests of students and their parents/guardians.
+This Suspension and Expulsion Policy has been established in order to promote learning, provide for the safety of students, staff, and visitors to SOCS-K and serve the best interests of students and their parents/guardians.
 In creating this policy, the Charter School reviewed Education Code Section 48900 et seq. which describes the non-charter schools' list of offenses and procedures to establish its list of offenses and procedures for suspensions and expulsions.
-The language that follows closely mirrors the language of Education Code Section 48900 et seq.
+The language that follows gives protections to Charter School students similar to those provided by Education Code Section 48900 et seq.
 The Charter School is committed to annual review of policies and procedures surrounding suspensions and expulsions and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.

 When the Policy is violated, it may be necessary to suspend or expel a student from regular instruction.
-This policy shall serve as SOCS's policy and procedures for student suspension and expulsion and it may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.
-SOCS staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
+This policy shall serve as SOCS-K's policy and procedures for student suspension and expulsion and it may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.
+SOCS-K staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
 This Policy and its Procedures will be printed and distributed as part of the Student Handbook and will clearly describe discipline expectations.
-SOCS will develop a procedure for the periodic review and amendment of this Policy and, in particular, the lists of offenses for suspension or expulsion.
+SOCS-K will develop a procedure for the periodic review and amendment of this Policy and, in particular, the lists of offenses for suspension or expulsion.

-SOCS administration shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline and involuntary disenrollment policies and procedures.
+SOCS-K administration shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline and involuntary disenrollment policies and procedures.
 The notice shall state that this Policy and Procedures are available upon request.